Reckziegel/epo/README.md

 contribution is to show that reducing *ex-ante* correlations towards zero is equivalent to increasing the volatilities of the “problem portfolios”.
-That is, the least important components Sharpe-Ratios are adjusted downward.
+That is, the least important components Sharpe-Ratios are adjusted downward reducing the instability in MVO.

-More surprisingly, the Enhanced Portfolio Optimization method connects the MVO, Bayesian Optimization and Robust Optimization under a closed form solution that requires the investor to keep track of only a single parameter, $w\in [0, 1]$.
+More surprisingly, the Enhanced Portfolio Optimization (EPO) method connects the MVO, Bayesian Optimization and Robust Optimization under a closed form solution that requires the investor to keep track of just one parameter, $w\in [0, 1]$.

 When, $w=0$, no shrinkage is found, and the EPO solution is identical to the classical MVO.
 When $w=1$, the correlations are ignored, and the